cubpack645/pinewoodderby/readme.txt

 	Siblings
 	Parents

-At this point you can also create the Dens schedule:

-	pack dens

-Now you need to print off the schedule sheets for prelims and den races from the GP software
+Now you need to print off the schedule sheets for the prelims from the GP software

-todo: add steps for printing off prelim and den schedules from GP
+todo: add steps for printing off prelim from GP

+Note that we can't yet generate schedules for the Den races, because we will seed those in time-descending order, ie. so that the fastest cars in a den race together (relevant only when there are > 8 cars in a den, such that more than one race is needed).

-Once the prelim rounds have been completed we will have recorded the times we need to populate the pack slowest final and pack fastest semi-finals
+Once the prelim rounds have been completed we will have recorded the times we need to populate the den, pack slowest final and pack fastest semi-finals

-	pack slowest semis
+	pack dens slowest semis

-And now you can print off the schedule sheets for these two
+And now you can print off the schedule sheets for these three

 Once the semi final racing has been completed, you need to create the schedule for the final.
 Note that we take the 2 fastest from prelims direct into the final plus the fastest 3 from each of the 2 semi finals